nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 #### Namespaces - Rules
-* Names declared in outer scope are implicitly imported into inner one.
+* Names declared in an outer scope are implicitly imported into inner one.

 ```C#
 namespace Outer